solliolli/jupyter-aalto-singleuser/README.md

+This branch contains a custom image built for the Aalto University course CS-E4850 - Computer Vision in 2020.

-This is the default singleuser image for the Aalto teaching and light computing JupyterHub at https://jupyter.cs.aalto.fi.
+This image is used for the Aalto teaching and light computing JupyterHub at https://jupyter.cs.aalto.fi.

 Submit issues and pull requests to this repository for user server